 Spreading the cream of coconut along the rim into a thin layer doesn’t seem to leave enough surface area for the coconut to stick to.
 Same goes for running a lime wedge around the rim… the coconut just doesn’t have enough to stick to.

-Making Coconut Margaritas for a Crowd
+How to Make Coconut Margaritas for a Crowd

 Planning a party or hosting friends?
 This coconut margarita recipe scales beautifully for a crowd!
 Making a pitcher ahead of time means you can spend more time with your guests and less time behind the bar mixing individual drinks.